approov/quickstart-ios-swift-alamofire/SHAPES-EXAMPLE.md

 Enter the repository `https://github.com/approov/approov-service-alamofire.git` into the search box.
 You will then have to select the relevant version you wish to use.
 To do so, select the `Exact Version` option and enter `3.0.2`.

-Once you click `Next` the last screen will confirm the package product and target selection.
+Once you click `Add Package` the last screen will confirm the package product and target selection.
 The `approov-service-alamofire` and Approov SDK are now included as a dependency in your project.
 The `approov-service-alamofire` is actually an open source wrapper layer that allows you to easily use the Approov SDK itself with Alamofire.

 ## ENSURE THE SHAPES API IS ADDED